The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 The aloo and mirchi, spices, and rice are all compatible products.
 The vendor that sold you the aloo will recommend you to purchase rice from the store nearby.
 The sellers involved in a network look after each other and offer complementary or compatible products.

 But how can the spices vendor be sure that the customers he gets are because of vegetable or rice vendors?
-How can the other vendors be sure that the spices vendor is driving customers to their stores?
 There needs to be someone who is checking each vendor and tracking each customer.
 This is where an affiliate network comes into picture.

 We can apply the same analogy to the online world.
-Brands will come together and partner with other online channels (affiliate marketers) for the promotion of their products and services.
-This is done through link sharing, and these online channels will be responsible for driving web traffic.
+Brands will come together and partner with other online channels (affiliate marketers) for the promotion of their products and services, which gets done through link sharing, and these online channels will be responsible for driving web traffic.
 However, both the merchants of these brands and the affiliate marketers need some sort of tracking service, which is why we require the presence of an affiliate network.

 Read my article about how to make money off your website using Amazon Affiliate Marketing.